 While the homeowner can use the City’s contractor for his section of the work, the costs of the water service upgrade are for his own account!
 Not to mention the inconvenience and additional costs that might be caused by having the work done in the first place, such as repairs to paving, repainting of walls or replanting of garden areas.
 And the City promises to do its bit only within 12 weeks after doing yours, which is a bit of a long process for a mandatory exercise.

 The City schedules appointments ahead of time by distributing Appointment Notice Booklets, once it begins working in a specific area.
 Given that it’s best to perform the water service upgrade either prior to or very soon after the water meter upgrade, you probably want to budget ahead of time if the process is going to involve a cost to you.
-If you’re the owner of a home that dates back to the 60s or earlier and suspect that you may have lead or galvanized piping, it’s probably worth your while to contact your local plumber and schedule an inspection to find out.
-You can get an estimate for the water service upgrade at the same time, so that when the City comes a-knocking, you don’t get any surprises.
+If you’re the owner of a home that dates back to the 60s or earlier and suspects that you may have lead or galvanized piping, it’s probably worth your while to contact your local plumber and schedule an inspection to find out.
+You can get an estimate for the water service upgrade at the same time so that when the City comes a-knocking, you don’t get any surprises.

 If you’re still waiting for your water meter upgrade, now is a good time to find out whether you can expect any additional costs when the time comes.
 If you know you have to replace lead water pipes, you can plan ahead and arrange finance if necessary – before the due date arrives and you’re caught napping.